Things landlords cannot do in Texas

 What are the protocols for raising rent and renewing leases in Texas?

-Landlords must provide at least 30 days' notice before increasing rent or changing lease terms upon lease renewal to give tenants ample time to decide their next steps.
+Landlords must provide at least 30 days' notice before increasing rent or changing lease terms upon lease renewal to give tenants adequate time to decide their next steps.

 How can Texas landlords avoid common legal pitfalls?

-Landlords should educate themselves on Texas landlord-tenant laws, stay up-to-date with changes, and seek legal advice when needed to ensure they operate within the law.
+Landlords should educate themselves on Texas landlord-tenant laws, stay current with changes, and seek legal advice when needed to ensure they operate within the law.

 Where can landlords find resources and assistance?